 Note: If you are a heavy Dropbox user with tons of files, then the sync will take a relatively long time.
 If the sync is successful, you can now go to Part 2.
 If you can’t successfully sync all Dropbox files, despite your efforts, then this solution won’t work for you.

-The software I use is Cisdem Duplicate Finder for Mac.
+The software I use is Cisdem Duplicate Finder.
 It’s a powerful, safe and easy-to-use app to identify and eliminate duplicate images, videos, songs, Word documents, PDFs, presentations, ebooks and more.
 It can also help find near-duplicate images.

-1. Download and install this Dropbox duplicate finder for Mac.
+1. Download and install this Dropbox duplicate finder.
 Open it.

 2. Click the plus icon +, select local Dropbox folder and click Open.